BBrav0/CoursePlanner/README.md

 # CoursePlanner

-A way to keep track of your courses
+A modern application to help students manage and plan their courses effectively.

-Compling command: pyinstaller --clean --name "Ben\'s Course Planner" --noconsole --icon favicon.icns CoursePlanner.py
+## Features

+- 📚 Course management and organization
+- 📅 Schedule planning and visualization